 To address these questions, it is critical to understand how genetic variation in foundation species affects other community members and how genetics-based interactions of multiple foundation species can potentially drive an associated community.
-Because many plant traits are, in part, genetically based (e.g., architecture, morphology, chemistry, phenology, ontogeny), together these traits can result in a multivariate phenotype (Holeski et al. 2012) that generates extensive intraspecific genotypic and phenotypic variation.
+Because many plant traits are, in part, genetically based (e.g., architecture, morphology, chemistry, phenology, ontogeny), together these traits can result in a multivariate phenotype (Holeski et al. 2012) that is associated with extensive intraspecific genotypic and phenotypic variation.
 In response to such variation, whole communities of organisms ranging from plants to microbes, insects and vertebrates from around the world have exhibited sorting at the individual plant genotype level (review by Whitham et al. 2012).
-These genotypic effects can be so consistent and long-lasting that individual herbivores can become locally adapted to individual plant genotypes (Evans et al. 2008, 2012).
+These genotypic effects can be so consistent and long-lasting that individual herbivores can become locally adapted to individual plant genotypes (other refs; Evans et al. 2008, 2012).
 This community specificity to individual plant genotypes raises the potential for the interactions between highly interactive foundation species to define a much larger community of organisms.
 For example Mooney and Agrawal (2008) showed plant genotype affects ant-aphid interactions with implications on community structure and more recently Keith et al. (2010) proposed a genetics-based Interacting Foundation Species Hypothesis (IFS) in which the genetics-based interactions of two or more foundation species defined a much larger community.
-Although these studies lacked the critical experiments to confirm or falsify, here, we present findings from new common garden experiments designed to address this hypothesis and discuss their general implications.
+Although these studies lacked the critical experiments to confirm or falsify this hypothesis, here, we present findings from new common garden experiments designed to address this hypothesis and discuss their general implications.

-Cottonwoods are foundation riparian tree species in the American west (Eckenwalder1997) that are the focus of much conservation due to climate change and loss of habitat to invasive exotics (Friedman et al. 2005, Grady et al. 2011) and the large number of species that are dependent upon them for their survival (e.g., Bangert et al. 2013).
+Cottonwoods are foundation riparian tree species in the American west (Eckenwalder1997, Whitham et al. 2010) that are the focus of much conservation due to climate change and loss of habitat to invasive exotics (Friedman et al. 2005, Grady et al. 2011) and the large number of species that are dependent upon them for their survival (e.g., Bangert et al. 2013).
 Genetic variation within Populus spp has been shown to be strongly linked to ecosystem function and diversity (Schweitzer et al. 2012).
 Because the abundance and distribution of a common insect herbivore, the galling aphid (Pemphigus betae), is strongly determined by the resistance and susceptibility traits of its host tree, P. angustifolia, which in turn affects many other community members (Dickson and Whitham 1997, Bailey et al. 2006, Compson et al. 2011, Smith et al. 2011).
-Due to its disproportionately large role in the structuring and stabilizing of the associated community (Keith et al. 2010), the aphid may also be considered a foundation species or species of large effect.
-Here, we examine the outcome of a two foundation species interactions and its impacts on a large associated arthropod community.
+Due to its role in the structuring and stabilizing of the associated community (Dickson and Whitham 1997, Keith et al. 2010), the aphid may also be considered a foundation species or species of large effect.
+Here, we examine how the genetics-based aphid-tree interactions can affect the diversity, stability and network interactions of a large associated arthropod community.